tholden/dynareOBC/README.md

  * **For controlling cubature**
     * FastCubature
-         Causes dynareOBC to ignore the value specified in maxcubaturedegree, and to instead use a degree 3 rule without negative weights, but involving evaluations further from the origin.
+         Causes dynareOBC to ignore the value specified in MaxCubatureDegree and QuasiMonteCarlo, and to instead use a degree 3 monomial cubature rule without negative weights, but involving evaluations further from the origin.
+    * QuasiMonteCarloLevel=INTEGER (default: 0)
+         If this is non-zero, then Gaussian cubature is not used (so the MaxCubatureDegree option is ignored).
+Instead, quasi-
+         Monte Carlo integration with at most 2^(1+INTEGER) - 1 samples is used.
     * MaxCubatureDegree=INTEGER (default: 7)
          Specifies the degree of polynomial which will be integrated exactly in the highest degree, cubature performed.
          Values above 51 are treated as equal to 51.
-          * CubatureTolerance=FLOAT (default: 1e-6)
-               Specifies that the maximum acceptable change in the integrals is the given value.
           * KappaPriorParameter=FLOAT (default: 1)
                With statistical cubature, the rate of decay of the standard deviation of the error is given a Frechet distributed prior with shape parameter given by this setting.
 Setting this to 0 disables the prior on kappa.
           * NoStatisticalCubature
                Disables the statistical improvement to the cubature algorithm, which aggregates results of cubature at different degrees.
 Will generally reduce accuracy, but increase speed.
+    * CubatureTolerance=FLOAT (default: 1e-6)
+	     Specifies that the maximum acceptable change in the integrals is the given value, for quasi Monte Carlo or cubature.
     * MaxCubatureDimension=INTEGER (default: 100)
          The maximum dimension over which to integrate.
     * NoCubature